dodecaphonic/tumble_out/README.md

 ## Layout

 Tumble Out can export your layout to give you a starting point, but you should take notice of copyright details and respect theme authors like the good internet citizen you are.
 If you wish to skip this step, use the *-L* flag in the command line.

+## Source formats

+Supported post formats are only HTML and Markdown.
+If you need Textile, feel free to fork it and send a pull request.